vssr/yesdice/README.md

 Current status
 --------------
 The current status is early alpha.
 The barebone structure for the app is there.
-A message is printed the browser console, confirming successful app initiation.
+A single d6 is rolled and the result sent to the browser console.

 Roadmap
 -------
-1. Be able to cast / roll a dice object, d6, and get a random result
+1.<del> Be able to cast / roll a dice object, d6, and get a random result</del> - done!
 2. Roll multiple d6
 3. Add several standard dice: d3, d4, d8, d10, d12, d20
 4. Add option to create your own dice.